Radiation Shielding Design — NCRP 147 & AAPM TG-108 Calculations and Post-Installation Surveys

 How long does shielding design take?

-Calculations typically take 1–2 weeks; plan reviews often turn around in days.
-Post-construction surveys are scheduled around construction completion.
+Per-barrier calculations typically take 1–2 weeks from receipt of complete inputs.
+Plan reviews often turn around within a few business days.
+Post-installation surveys are scheduled around construction completion.

 What do you need from us to start?

-Equipment specs (make, model, max kVp, workload), room layouts with adjacent-area occupancy, and architectural drawings showing wall/floor/ceiling construction.
+Equipment specifications (make, model, maximum kVp, workload estimates), room layouts showing all adjacent areas with occupancy designations, and architectural drawings indicating wall, floor, and ceiling construction.

-Can you work with our architect and contractor?
+Can you work directly with our architect and contractor?

-Yes — we coordinate directly with architects, engineers, and GCs throughout design and construction.
+Yes — direct coordination with architects, structural engineers, and GCs throughout design and construction is standard practice.

-What if the post-construction survey finds a gap?
+What if the post-installation survey identifies a deficiency?

 We recommend targeted remediation.
-In most cases, additional shielding can be added without major rework.
+In most cases, supplemental shielding can be installed without major rework, and we re-survey after remediation.

-Yes.
-We assess existing shielding and design upgrades or modifications for new equipment or changed use.
+Yes — we evaluate existing shielding and design modifications for new equipment or changes in room use.

 Ready to get started?